collections_bookmark Part of Bloomburrow

 How often is Bojuka Bog drawn in a Commander game?

-Does casting Bojuka Bog correlate with winning?
+Does casting Bojuka Bog improve your win rate?

-Is Bojuka Bog banned anywhere?
+Is Bojuka Bog legal in Commander?

 How concentrated is the Bojuka Bog data across players?